How 9 Famous Acquitted Defendants Spent Their Lives

 3. O.J.
 Simpson

 The beneficiary of one of history’s most famous not-guilty verdicts saw his legal luck run out after a 2007 armed robbery in Las Vegas.
-Simpson was convicted on 10 charges related to an attempt to regain some of his sports memorabilia, and he’s currently serving a 33-year sentence in Nevada’s Lovelock Correctional Center.
+Simpson was convicted on 10 charges related to an attempt to regain some of his sports memorabilia, and was sentenced to 33 years in Nevada’s Lovelock Correctional Center.
+He was freed on parole in 2017.

 4. Sam Sheppard